Conflict of Interest Policy

 Daman and its employees may be exposed to the following types of conflict of interest:

 4.1.
-Daman / Client Conflict – where the interest of a Client conflict with the interests of Daman, including where Daman may be unfairly advantaged at the expense of a Client.
-Examples include:
+Daman / Client Conflict – where the interest of a Client conflicts with the interests of Daman, including where Daman may be unfairly advantage at the expense of a Client.

-(a) Daman providing investment advice or recommending a transaction to a Client in the which Daman has a material interest, relationship or arrangement; or
+a).
+Daman providing investment advice or recommending a transaction to a Client in which Daman has a material interest, relationship, or arrangement; or

-(a) Daman being an adviser to a company whose securities are being bought or sold for a Clients; or
+a).
+Daman being an adviser to a company whose securities are being bought or sold for a Client; or

-(b) Daman matching one Client’s transaction with the transaction of another Client by acting on behalf of both Clients.
+b).
+Daman matches one Client’s transaction with another Client’s transaction by acting on behalf of both Clients.

-(a) having a second job that conflicts with the interests of Daman, either by being in competition with daman or affected by Daman’s activities;
+a). engaging in a secondary employment hat conflicts with the interests of Daman, either by being in competition with Daman or affected by Daman’s activities;

-(b) not acknowledging errors to protect personal reputation at the expense of Daman.
+b). not acknowledging errors to protect their reputation at the expense of Daman.

 4.5.
-Daman / Daman Conflict – where the interests of business units in Daman being in conflict with another business unit in Daman.
+Daman / Daman Conflict – where the interests of business units in Daman conflict with another business unit in Daman.
 Examples include:

-(b) the interest of one Daman unit carrying on licensed activity being in conflict with another Daman unit carrying on a different licensed activity.
+b). the interest of one Daman unit carrying on licensed activity conflicting with another Daman unit carrying on a different licensed activity.

 4.6.
-Law & Regulation Conflict – where the interests of a Client, Daman or an employee conflict with applicable laws and regulations
+Law & Regulatiory Conflict – where the interests of a Client, Daman, or an employee may conflict with applicable laws and regulations.

 5. ROLES AND RESPONSIBILITIES